Dakota Research and

 Promotion, implementation, and further development of our student professionals’ skillsets

 Outreach for Science, Technology, Engineering, and Mathematics (STEM) education and community-centered learning opportunities based on client projects

 Our business model focuses on providing cost-effective services to our industry partners, regardless of size, aiding them in making data-driven business and technical decisions.

-Our assertive graduate and undergraduate student professional members are knowledgeable in the latest advances of their respective research and business areas, capable of accessing recent developmental trends and applying this knowledge toward real-world solutions.
-Whether our clients require support when fulfilling a specific objective or advice regarding their next experimental step, we strive to provide them with minimal investment, data-driven services that facilitate their next strategic move.
+Our assertive graduate and undergraduate student professional members are knowledgeable about the latest advances in their respective research and business areas.
+DRACO members are capable of assessing recent developmental trends and applying this knowledge toward real-world solutions.
+Whether our clients require support when fulfilling a specific objective or advice regarding their next experimental step, we strive to provide them with data-driven services that facilitate their next strategic move.

-Ultimately, DRACO aims to help bridge the industrial gap in South Dakota’s novel biotechnology market by serving as a workforce developmental pipeline for upcoming professionals, aspiring entrepreneurs, and growing businesses.
+Ultimately, DRACO aims to help bridge the gap in South Dakota by serving as a workforce developmental pipeline for upcoming professionals, aspiring entrepreneurs, and growing businesses.

 “DRACO is a fantastic resource!
 This organization provides valuable services to USD’s Technology Transfer Office by helping to guide our inventors and technologies through relevant commercialization and development milestones.
 DRACO helps to provide a tailored “roadmap” for moving early-stage discoveries through technology readiness levels.
 The DRACO team is also an excellent source for connecting to and collaborating with a strong network of other statewide resources working to advance South Dakota innovations.”

 Eric Sandhurst Ph.D. – DRACO Co-Founder & President